levithean/simple-discord-bot/README.md

 OR

 `npm init -y`

-If you don'tcare about the package.
+If you don't care about the package.

 Then, add discord.js and dotenv libraries from Node.js :
-`npm install discord.js dotenv
+`npm install discord.js dotenv`

 *Mark : dotenv is useful if you want your token or ids in a different file*